The Smiths: 1987: Strangeways, Here We Come and breakup

-In early 1987, "Shoplifters of the World Unite" reached number 12 on the UK Singles Chart.
-It was followed by a second compilation, The World Won't Listen.
-The title was Morrissey's comment on his frustration with the band's lack of mainstream recognition; it reached number two in the charts.
-This was followed by the single "Sheila Take a Bow", the band's second (and last during the band's lifetime) UK top-10 hit.
-Another compilation, Louder Than Bombs, was intended for the overseas market and covered much the same material as The World Won't Listen, with the addition of "Sheila Take a Bow" and material from Hatful of Hollow, which was yet to be released in the US.
-The Smiths' fourth album, Strangeways, Here We Come, opened with a piano introduction as Marr wanted to get away from the Smiths' sound.
-Marr also played keyboards for the other tracks.
+In January 1987, the band released "Shoplifters of the World Unite", which reached number 12 on the UK singles chart.
+It was followed the next month by a second compilation album, The World Won't Listen.
+The title was Morrissey's comment on his frustration with the band's lack of mainstream recognition; it reached number two on the charts.
+This was followed by the single "Sheila Take a Bow"; it was the Smith's second UK top-10 hit, and the last before their split.
+Another compilation album, Louder Than Bombs, was released in the US in March 1987, with a UK release following two months later.
+The Smiths' fourth studio album, Strangeways, Here We Come, opened with a piano introduction, as Marr wanted to divert from the band's typical sound.
+Marr also played keyboards on the other tracks.
 The first song, "A Rush and a Push and the Land Is Ours", features no guitar.

-Despite their continued success, tensions emerged within the band.
+Tensions emerged within the band.
 Marr was exhausted and took a break in June 1987, which he felt was negatively perceived by his bandmates.
-In July, he left the group because he erroneously believed an NME article entitled "Smiths to Split" was planted by Morrissey.
+In July, he left the group because he erroneously believed an NME article titled "Smiths to Split" was planted by Morrissey.
 The article, written by Danny Kelly, alleged that Morrissey disliked Marr working with other musicians and that Marr and Morrissey's personal relationship had reached a breaking point.
 Marr contacted NME to explain that he had not left the band due to personal tensions but because he wanted wider musical scope.
-Former Easterhouse guitarist Ivor Perry was brought in to replace Marr.
-The band recorded some material with him which was never completed, including an early version of "Bengali in Platforms", later released on Morrissey's debut solo album, Viva Hate (1988).
-Perry was uncomfortable with the situation, saying "it was like they wanted another Johnny Marr"; according to Perry, the sessions ended with Morrissey running out of the studio.
+The former Easterhouse guitarist Ivor Perry was brought in to replace Marr.
+The band recorded material with him which was never completed, including an early version of "Bengali in Platforms", later released on Morrissey's debut solo album, Viva Hate (1988).
+Perry was uncomfortable, saying "it was like they wanted another Johnny Marr"; according to Perry, the sessions ended with Morrissey running out of the studio.